getpawprint/slate/source/includes/_form_library.md

 ```

 Creates a form.
 If `previous_id` is specified, that form is taken out of the vet's list of active forms and replaced with the newly created form instead.
+Form autoassignment can be configured by appointment type, species and breed.
+Appointment type, species and breed are lists; an intake must have a match in each list before the form is automatically assigned.

 ### HTTP Request
 `POST /partners/forms`